Review – Doki Doki Literature Club (PC)

 The sound design is simplistic and effective.
-The happy go lucky music compliments the lighthearted feel in the beginning, somber tunes for some of the more depressing moments, and utilizes clever glitches and silence at times to deliver an unsettling feel.
+The happy-go-lucky music compliments the lighthearted feel in the beginning with somber tunes for some of the more depressing moments.
+It also utilizes clever glitches and silence at times to deliver an unsettling feel.

 I have to say that I was actually pleasantly surprised by Doki Doki Literature Club.
 I wasn’t expecting to enjoy it, especially with how excruciatingly dull it is in the beginning.
 It uses purposeful glitches at times that I found refreshingly inventive and twists that I definitely didn’t see coming.
 It’s a bizarre journey that delivered the disturbing experience it warns you about in the opening screen.
 If you like sick and twisted things, then you should check this game out.

 Doki Doki Literature Club is available now on PC.